Participation

 How much does it cost to participate in the DPI?

 There is no additional cost to participate in the DPI for CGA members.
 CGA membership dues cover the cost of participation.
-Additional details regarding the transition of GSA members to CGA will be provided in future communications.

 What are the requirements for participation in the DPI?